 Based on unreal assumptions

 This budgeting method assumes that there is no need to analyze the objectives and activities of the department.
-Also, it assumes no significant change in policy and financing approach as well.
+Also, it also assumes no significant change in policy and financing approach.